-Table 2.3.1 Example of a PPHR Chain Chain Number Patient ID Type of Claim Admit Date Discharge Date Hospital 1 1 Initial admission 1/1/2018 1/3/2018 Hospital A 1 1 Inpatient readmission 1/5/2018 1/7/2018 Hospital A 1 Return ED Visit 1/10/2018 1/10/2018 Hospital B 1 1 Return ED Visit 1/15/2018 1/15/2018 Hospital B 1 1 Inpatient readmission 1/17/2018 1/19/2018 Hospital B 2 1 Initial admission 2/20/2018 2/25/2018 Hospital C 2 1 Inpatient readmission 3/1/2018 3/3/2018 Hospital C
+Table 2.3.1 Example of a PPHR Chain Chain Number Patient ID Type of Claim Admit Date Discharge Date Hospital 1 1 Initial admission 1/1/2018 1/3/2018 Hospital A 1 1 Inpatient readmission 1/5/2018 1/7/2018 Hospital A 1 1 Return ED Visit 1/10/2018 1/10/2018 Hospital B 1 1 Return ED Visit 1/15/2018 1/15/2018 Hospital B 1 1 Inpatient readmission 1/17/2018 1/19/2018 Hospital B 2 1 Initial admission 2/20/2018 2/25/2018 Hospital C 2 1 Inpatient readmission 3/1/2018 3/3/2018 Hospital C

 Your hospital's baseline and rolling year PPHR rates are listed on your quarterly QIPP hospital report.
-Note that at-risk stays that are followed by multiple readmissions and return ED visits do not increase the measured hospital return rate; as a result, the PPHR rate is less sensitive to heavy utilizers of care than other readmission measures.10 Each quarterly report also lists the PPR and

-PPED rates for informational purposes only.
+Note that at-risk stays that are followed by multiple readmissions and return ED visits do not increase the measured hospital return rate; as a result, the PPHR rate is less sensitive to heavy utilizers of care than other readmission measures.10 Each quarterly report also lists the PPR and PPED rates for informational purposes only.
 All rates are calculated across Diagnosis Related Groups (DRGs) that had at least two at-risk stays in the overall statewide dataset.

 The PPHR (or PPR or PPED) rate can vary significantly from hospital to hospital based on various patient characteristics, such as the reason for the at-risk inpatient stay, the acuity of the patient's condition, the patient's age, and the presence of mental health or substance abuse comorbidities (MH/SA).
 Both patient age11 and MH/SA comorbidities have been shown to significantly increase the risk of readmissions,12 and readmission rates vary widely across patient conditions (see statewide performance).
 To account for variation in patient mix between hospitals, we calculated a baseline casemix-adjusted statewide average PPHR rate for each hospital.
-The baseline casemix-adjusted statewide average PPHR rate for an average Mississippi hospital with the same mix of conditions, age groups, and MH/SA burden during the CY 2018 baseline period.
+The baseline casemix-adjusted statewide average PPHR rate for an average Mississippi hospital with the same mix of conditions, age groups, and MH/SA burden during the baseline period.
 Baseline casemix-adjusted statewide average rates are also reported for PPRs and PPEDs.

-Calculating the baseline casemix-adjusted statewide average: The first step was to calculate statewide averages, or norms, for each combination of base APR-DRGs, severity, and age category during CY 2018.
+Calculating the baseline casemix-adjusted statewide average: The first step is to calculate statewide averages, or norms, for each combination of base APR-DRGs, severity, and age category during the baseline period.
+We then calculate a MH/SA adjustor that allows for higher PPHR rates for hospitals whose patients have higher rates of secondary MH/SA diagnoses.
 Table 2.3.2 shows an example of the calculation of the actual-to-expected ratio for a hospital with just two base DRGs.